Funded Research Summaries

 A grant was awarded for the first comprehensive national study of the commercial activity on Airbnb, one of the most trafficked short-term rental platforms.
-The analysis, conducted by researchers at Penn State University's School of Hospitality management, tracked data collected in 14 of the nation's largest metropolitan areas.
-The final report revealed a notable trend with respect to two overlapping groups of hosts, multiple-unit operators who rent out two or more units, and full-time operators who rent their unit(s) 360 or more days per year.
-The final report is on AHLA’s Website
+The analysis, conducted by researchers at Penn State University's School of Hospitality Management, tracked data collected in 14 of the nation's largest metropolitan areas.
+The final report revealed a notable trend among two overlapping groups of hosts, multiple-unit operators who rent out two or more units, and full-time operators who rent their unit(s) 360 or more days per year.
+The final report is on AHLA’s website.

 U.S. Conference of Mayors Tourism, Hotel and Lodging Survey

-A grant was provided to the Conference of Mayors to survey its members, regarding the impact of the hotel industry on cities and communities around the country.
+A grant was provided to the U.S. Conference of Mayors to survey its members regarding the impact of the hotel industry on cities and communities around the country.
 The survey showed that the hotel and lodging industry is a critical component of the local economies of cities across the nation.
 Hotels are catalysts for increased revenue, opportunity and wages for employees and commercial growth to area business large and small.
-Offering career opportunities for a wide variety of people at different levels, hotels employ many entry level positions and provide internal upward mobility for their employees.
-The final report is on AHLA’s Website.
+Offering career opportunities for a wide variety of people at different levels, hotels employ many entry-level positions and provide internal upward mobility for their employees.
+The final report is on AHLA’s website.

 2016 U.S. Lodging Tax Study